CoBrALab/MAGeTbrain/README.md

 2. Copy/link your atlases, templates, subjects into `input/atlases`,
    `input/templates`, and `input/subjects`, respectively.
-As per always, MR images go in `brains` and corresponding labels go in `labels`.
-Labels should have the same name as the MR image but with a postfix of `_labels.mnc`.
+As per always, MR images go in `brains`.

+   Atlas labels are expected to have the same name as their MR image but with a postfix of `_labels.mnc`.
+Use the `import` command to simplify the renaming
+   process:
+        mb import /path/to/image_file.mnc /path/to/label_file.mnc

+   This copies the image and label files into the proper folder and rename the label file accordingly.
+Use the `mb import -l` to use symbolic links rather than copying files.

 3. MAGeT Brain is operated using the ```mb``` command.
 In order to run the entire pipeline, simply run: